Popular

 But, how can you do that?
 How are you going to prove that you're an awesome addition to their network?

 While it's tempting to fall back on the old line, "Let me know how I can help you," it's not always an effective way to offer your support to someone.
 Why?
 Because if someone doesn't know how you can help them, they're not going to ask.
-Or, they're going to ask you for something you might not be able to offer.
-Instead, give them something to work with by being specific about what you can realistically offer them.
-Understand what they need in order to achieve their goals and then ask yourself, "How can I help this person reach his or her goals?
-What support, resources, or opportunities can I offer them?"
+Or they're going to ask you for something you might not be able to offer.

 Don't worry—nurturing your network doesn't have to be a huge hassle on your end.
-Here are some easy ways you can offer value to your connections:
+Here are some easy ways you can offer value to your connections.

 1. Job It Forward